Menu

 • Season the meat while you’re browning it and not after it’s cooked.
 This will infuse the meat with maximum flavor.
 I use salt, pepper, and garlic powder, but you can season the meat to suit your taste using whatever you normally use to season your burgers.

-• Serve and enjoy your Big Mac Salad right away.
-I really feel like this is one of those meals that tastes best when it’s eaten right after it’s prepared.
-But if you do happen to have leftovers, I recommend storing the cooked meat separately in the fridge separately from the vegetables and toppings so that it can be reheated separately.
+• Serve and enjoy your salad right away.
+I feel like this is one of those meals that tastes best when it’s eaten right after it’s prepared.
+But if you do happen to have leftovers, I recommend storing the cooked meat separately in the fridge from the vegetables and toppings so that you can reheat the meat without heating up the vegetables.

-If you try this recipe for Big Mac Salad with Thousand Island Dressing, I hope you love it.
+If you try this recipe for Cheeseburger Salad with Thousand Island Dressing, I hope you love it.
 And follow me on FacebookPinterest, and Instagram so you don’t miss a post.

 *As an Amazon Associate I earn from qualifying purchases.
 This post may contain Amazon or other affiliate links, which means I will earn a commission at no additional cost to you if you click through and make a purchase.